yan-duarte/yan-duarte.github.io/_posts/2016-10-27-MLDA-Assignment4.md

 We can see that the mean of sugar intake, food consumption and cholesterol in the blood are low, very low and high for the clusters 0, 1 and 2 consecutively.

-To validate this cluster we have to examine the cluster diferences in the incidence of cancer using ANOVA.
+To validate this cluster we have to examine the cluster differences in the incidence of cancer using ANOVA.
+Because our categorical cluster variable has three categories, we will make a turkey test to evaluate post hot comparisons between the clusters.

 ```python
 # validate clusters in training data by examining cluster differences in incidence of cancer using ANOVA